Tim Omotoso: Acquittal

 On April 2, 2025, Judge Schoeman acquitted Omotoso, Sulani, and Sitho of all charges in the Eastern Cape High Court in Gqeberha.
 She ruled that the prosecution failed to prove guilt beyond reasonable doubt, citing inadequate cross-examination and prosecutorial mishandling, though she acknowledged weaknesses in the defense's narrative.
 The ruling elicited mixed reactions: supporters celebrated, while victims’ advocates, including Zondi, expressed dismay, underscoring broader concerns about addressing sexual violence in South Africa.

 Immigration Case

-In May 2025, Timothy Omotoso is arrested by the South African police in an immigration case.
+In May 2025, Timothy Omotoso was arrested by the South African police in an immigration case.